Get To Fenway Park Like A Local – Use The “T”

 Considering that some nearby places charge upwards of $30 for parking and the traffic you will encounter, Boston may be the one baseball city where public transportation is a better option than anywhere else, even more so than Chicago, Washington or New York.

 Not many folks use a car to get to Fenway Park.
-Especially if it’s your first visit, don’t drive.
+Especially if it’s your first visit, don’t drive unless you have to.
 Use the T.